Local Property Tax (LPT) exemptions for 2026 to 2030

 If your property is sold, the exemption will continue to apply until year-end.
 The property will become liable for LPT on the next liability date.

-Next: Properties purchased, adapted or built for use by incapacitated persons
+Next: Properties acquired, adapted or built for use by incapacitated persons